Da Dia Reef

 An extraordinary basalt coastline

-Tucked away at the end of An Ninh Dong commune, Tuy An district, Da Dia reef is a beguiling natural wonder of Phu Yen with black basalt rock formations rising along the sea.
-It is only 21 miles away from the city center and the drive itself is relaxing with gentle sea breezes and romantic hometown scenery.
+Tucked away at the edge of An Ninh Dong commune, Tuy An district, Da Dia reef continues to be a stunning natural wonder of Phu Yen province, characterized by its striking black basalt rock formations that rise majestically along the coastline.
+Located approximately 34 kilometers (21.1 miles) from the city center of Tuy Hoa, the drive offers visitors a refreshing experience with gentle sea breezes and picturesque rural views.

-The majestic basalt rock bed surrounding the sea is Da Dia reef's unique trait, which is hard to find elsewhere in the world.
-It was recognized as a National Heritage site in 1998.
-Coming to Da Dia reef, tourists get astounded by countless black polygonal rocks stacking up as a result of volcanic eruptions that took place millions of years ago.
-They form a pitch dark seaside wall that looks like piles of plates.
+The extraordinary basalt rock bed that encircles the sea is the unique feature of Da Dia reef, making it a rarely found geological phenomenon around the globe.
+This site was designated a National Heritage site back in 1998.
+Visitors to Da Dia reef are often captivated by the plethora of black polygonal rocks that have formed as a result of volcanic activity millions of years ago.
+These rocks combine to create a striking seaside wall that resembles stacks of plates.

 Useful Information